The world highly underappreciated Georgian foods, especially compared to European and Asian cuisines. This has to change, starting with you!

 - 16+ Most Popular Lao Foods You To Refer To In 2022

-Chakapuli is a traditional Georgian stew made with lamb chops or veal, spring onions, sour cherry plum or tkemali (cherry plum sauce).
+Chakapuli is a traditional Georgian stew made with lamb chops, veal, spring onions, sour cherry plum, or tkemali (cherry plum sauce).

-The flavor of this stew can also be boosted with a variety of herbs and seasonings like parsley, coriander, mint, dill, and garlic.
+You can also boost the flavor of this stew with various herbs and seasonings like parsley, coriander, mint, dill, and garlic.

-This popular Georgian dinner recipe is typically served hot during the Orthodox Easter feast with Georgian bread on the side.
-If you don’t enjoy the taste or smell, don’t worry, there is another version of this dish that includes beef or mushrooms.
+It is among the popular dishes for Georgian dinner.
+Locals often serve Chakapuli hot during the Orthodox Easter feast with Georgian bread on the side.
+If you don’t enjoy the taste or smell, don’t worry, it has another version with beef or mushrooms.

 If you want to make Chakapuli at home, here’s a recipe from a local!

 Chanakhi is another filling and comforting lamb stew, but with the addition of tomatoes, potatoes, and aubergines.
 This fascinating stew is made in layers, with lamb at the bottom and vegetables stacked on top.

 Chanakhi used to be split into individual portions and cooked in small pots.
 However, nowadays, people often prepare the stew in a big pot to save time.